Tadynas/Tadynas/README.md

 ### Hi there 👋

-## I'm a Software Engineer, Senior Student and Gamer
+## I'm a Full Stack Web Developer

-- 🎓 I’m currently studying in Vilnius University
+- 👨‍💻 I’m currently working as a freelancer
-- 🏢 I’m looking to work in tech companies (which offers free taco tuesdays 😄)
+- 🎓 I have a Software Engineer bachelor degree
-- 💾 Always ready to learn new technologies
+- 🏢 I’m open for a tech job positions
-- ⚡ I'm eager to create something that will change a world (at least a little bit 😄)
+- 🤓 Always learning new technologies
-- 🕹️ I spend my leisure time mastering aim in Valorant
+- ⚡ I'm eager to create disruptive projects

 <br>